jeffreyFest/Fima/README.md

 # Fima
-A social mobile payment app for youths
+A social mobile payment app, that makes money movement fun, easily and fast.